qemtek/qemtek/pricing/data_driven_pricing.md

 ## What is data driven pricing?

 Data driven pricing is about using data to determine the optimal price points for products and services.
-Companies using their data to do this correctly have a major advantage over companies that aren't, and we have personally overseen uplifts of 20% margin after deploying such strategies.
+Companies using their data to do this correctly have a major advantage over companies that aren't, and I have personally overseen uplifts of 20% margin after deploying such strategies.

 ## What is the theory behind it?